 1025 S 1st St #145, Las Vegas, NV

 Check Them Out Here!

 First Friday– If you’re lucky enough to be in town during the first Friday of the month.
 Make sure to head downtown for the Las Vegas rendition of First Friday.
-Stick to the 18b Arts District or the Fremont east area for art instillations, drink specials, food trucks and much much more!
+Stick to the 18b Arts District or the Fremont East area for art installations, drink specials, food trucks and much much more!

 My favorite part of my hipster guides.
 Take a step back from the cool edgy culture and let our inner Geek out.
 Vegas is a mecca for geeks and nerds alike with Coin cloud ATMs, DEF CON, comic stores and much much more!